adnanmk-1999/Clinic_Management_Frontend/README.md

 http://localhost:3000
 ```

-Local hot-reloading will be active, so UI updates reflect immediately.

-## ⚠️ Important Note

-The frontend **will not function** without the backend running.
-Ensure that the backend API is started and accessible before using this app.

-In the next section, we will cover **how to use the app**, including default login credentials and the workflow for each role.

-## 🧭 How to Use the App
+# 🧭 How to Use the App

 Once the frontend is running and connected to the backend, you can log in using the **pre-seeded accounts** that come with the backend database.
 These accounts are automatically created when the backend is initialized, allowing you to explore all the different dashboards and workflows without manually setting up users.